 Work by Nanda Vigo is at the centre of major rediscovery by institutions, galleries and collectors.
-The Domus archives contain highlights of her path from young Milanese woman to today’s iconic figure.
+Domus Archive contains highlights of her path from young Milanese woman to the iconic figure.

 Gio Ponti considered Luis Barragán as his “unattainable master, a mythological architect”.
 Discover the selection of Mexican author’s best projects from our historical archive.